 Get involved in student life

 The American Chemical Society Student Members is open to all students with an interest in chemistry.
-Spend time with peers and get more experiences!
-Their focus is on community involvement, student–student interaction, student–faculty interaction and professional career development.
+Their focus is on community involvement, student–student interaction, student–faculty interaction and career development.
+This is an interactive exhibit the ACSSM put together at nearby museum in Midland.

 Request Information about CMU